bobbyluig/bobbyluig.github.io/_drafts/2024-10-12-flying-with-the-wind/2024-10-12-flying-with-the-wind.md

         self.time = time_end
 ```

-A simplified implementation of the `step` function is shown above.
-Like Bagewell's implementation, we handle cases where the ballon is on the ground after a step by zeroing the velocity.
+A simplified `step` function is shown above.
+Like Badgwell's implementation, we handle cases where the ballon is on the ground after a step by zeroing the velocity.
 This does not affect takeoff since the ballon should only ever be on the ground after a step if it is already on the ground with no vertical velocity or it is descending.
+In the derivative, we also prevent horizontal wind velocity from affecting the ballon if it is on the ground so that there is no horizontal movement unless the ballon is in the air.

-Bagewell's derivation uses a dimensionless model.
+Badgwell's derivation uses a dimensionless model.
 However, we do want to recover the dimensions in all of our simulation outputs.
 In the full implementation, the `Ballon` class interacts with the outside world in SI units, but stores its internal state in dimensionless values to simplify derivative calculations.
 The dimensioned wind field is passed in to a `Ballon` instance, and its outputs are scaled appropriately in the derivative.

 ### Controller